 - Consider any issue brought before it by the public that directly relates to issues of accessibility or the ADA.

 - Familiarize themselves with the ADA and status of existing City and County programs, services, and facilities.

 - Actively participate in the ADA Advisory Committee meetings, public information, and community involvement efforts.

 Regular meetings are held at the Jean Oxley Linn County Public Service Center, 935 2nd Street SW, at 2:00 p.m. every quarter.
 The specific City facility is posted on all agendas; all meeting agendas will be posted 24 hours prior to the meeting.

 Agendas, Packets, and Minutes

 The Advisory Committee consists of a total of eleven (11) members, six (6) members who are appointed by the Mayor and five (5) members who are appointed by the Linn County Board of Supervisors, for a term of three (3) years serving no more than two (2) consecutive terms.
 At least 51% of the Committee must be made up of individuals living with a disability as defined by the ADA including hearing impairment, intellectual disability, psychiatric disability, mobility impairment and vision impairment.
 The Committee membership may include at least one representative of the following: architectural design, professional service provider for individuals with disabilities as defined by the ADA, caregivers to persons living with a disability and transportation service providers to persons living with a disability.
 Committee members are required at all times to be residents within the corporate limits of Linn County.
-The Committee annually elects a Chair, a Vice-Chair and a Secretary.
+The Committee annually elects a Chair and a Vice-Chair.
 Regularly scheduled meetings will take place on a quarterly basis.